Skip to article frontmatterSkip to article content

 Figure 2:An artistic celebration of the Dark Energy Spectroscopic Instrument (DESI) Year 1 data, showing a slice of the larger 3D map that DESI is constructing during its five-year survey.
 DESI is mounted on the Nicholas U. Mayall 4-meter Telescope at Kitt Peak National Observatory.
 Credit: DESI Collaboration/KPNO/NOIRLab/NSF/AURA/P. Horálek/R. Proctor

-Coordinate systems
+Coordinate Systems

-We have the following relationships:
+We have the following relations:

-r=a(t)σvr=a˙σ+avσ\begin{align} \vec{r}& =a(t) \vec{\sigma} \notag \vec{v}_r& = \dot{a}\vec{\sigma}+a \vec{v}_{\sigma} \end{align}
+r=a(t)σvr=a˙σ+avσ\begin{align} \vec{r}& =a(t) \vec{\sigma} \\ \notag \vec{v}_r& =\dot{a}\vec{\sigma}+a \vec{v}_{\sigma} \end{align}

 Although the Hubble flow (first term of (11)) should not be considered as a real velocity, it appears in the relationship between vr\vec{v}_r and vσ\vec{v}_{\sigma}.
-This would be a problem if it could take values of the order of cc (or larger).
-But the condition that rRH\vec{r} \ll R_H guarantees that a˙σc\dot{a}\vec{\sigma} \ll c (see section Section 1).
+This would pose a problem if it could take values of the order of cc (or larger).
+But the condition that rDH\vec{r} \ll D_H guarantees that a˙σc\dot{a}\vec{\sigma} \ll c (see section Section 1).

-r=ri=1aσi=1aσ2,r2=1a2σ2\nabla_\mathbf{r} = {\partial \over \partial r^i} = {1 \over a} {\partial \over \partial \sigma^i} = \frac{1}{a} \nabla^2_\sigma,\qquad \nabla^2_\mathbf{r} = \frac{1}{a^2} \nabla^2_{\sigma}
+r=ri=1aσi=1aσ,r2=1a2σ2\nabla_\mathbf{r} = {\partial \over \partial r^i} = {1 \over a} {\partial \over \partial \sigma^i} = \frac{1}{a} \nabla_\sigma,\qquad \nabla^2_\mathbf{r} = \frac{1}{a^2} \nabla^2_{\sigma}

 df=ftrdt+fritdri=ftrdt+fritd(aσi)=ftrdt+1afσit(σida+adσi)=(ftr+a˙a(σσ)f)dt+fσitdσi\begin{align} \dd f&= \left. {\partial f\over \partial t} \right|_\mathbf{r} \dd t + \left.{\partial f\over \partial r^i}\right|_\mathbf{t} \dd r^i \\ &= \left. {\partial f\over \partial t} \right|_\mathbf{r} \dd t + \left.{\partial f\over \partial r^i}\right|_\mathbf{t} \dd(a \sigma^i) \\ &= \left. {\partial f\over \partial t} \right|_\mathbf{r} \dd t + {1 \over a}\left.{\partial f\over \partial \sigma^i}\right|_\mathbf{t} (\sigma^i \dd a + a \dd \sigma^i)\\ &= \left( \left. {\partial f\over \partial t} \right|_\mathbf{r} + {\dot{a} \over a} (\vec{\sigma}\cdot \vec \nabla_{\sigma})f \right) \dd t + \left.{\partial f\over \partial \sigma^i}\right|_\mathbf{t} \dd \sigma^i \end{align}